 Top / Featured Image: Reused from a previous post, this is modified from flickr photo by Mike Licht, NotionsCapital.com https://flickr.com/photos/notionscapital/2403514661 shared under a Creative Commons (BY) license

-The post "Not Holding My Breath Waiting For Facebook’s New Account Impersonation Detection" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2016/03/facebooks-account-impersonation-detection/) on March 23, 2016.
+The post "Not Holding My Breath Waiting For Facebook’s New Account Impersonation Detection" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2016/03/facebooks-account-impersonation-detection/) on March 23, 2016.